-BA (University of KwaZulu-Natal), Certificate: Education Policy Analysis and Development (Harvard Kennedy School of Government), BA Honours (University of KwaZulu-Natal), Senior Executive Program for Southern Africa (Harvard Business School), PhD (Lund University).
+BA (Economic History & Sociology, University of KwaZulu-Natal), Certificate: Education Policy Analysis and Development (Kennedy School of Government, Harvard University), BA Honours (Economic History, University of KwaZulu-Natal), Senior Executive Program for Southern Africa (Harvard Business School, Harvard University), PhD (School of Economics and Management, Lund University).

-Professor Rasigan Maharajh is concurrently Nodal Head of the Department of Science and Technology and National Research Foundation’ Centre of Excellence in Scientometrics and Science, Technology and Innovation Policy; the founding Chief Director of the Institute for Economic Research on Innovation at Tshwane University of Technology; and an Associate Research Fellow of the Tellus Institute in Boston; and the Chairperson of the Southern Africa Node of the Millennium Project.
+Rasigan Maharajh is concurrently Node Head of the Department of Science and Innovation and National Research Foundation’ Centre of Excellence in Scientometrics and Science, Technology and Innovation Policy; the founding Chief Director of the Institute for Economic Research on Innovation at Tshwane University of Technology; and an Associate Research Fellow of the Tellus Institute in Boston.